colinmollenhour/Cm_RedisSession/README.md

 session will still be saved without compression.
 If you have `suhosin.session.encrypt=on` I would either recommend disabling it (unless you are on a shared host since Magento does it's own session validation already) or disable compression or at least don't use lzf with encryption enabled.

+## Bot Detection ##

+Bots and crawlers typically do not use cookies which means you may be storing thousands of sessions that serve no purpose.
+Even worse, an attacker could use your limited session storage against you by flooding your backend, thereby causing your legitimate sessions to get evicted.
+However, you don't want to misidentify a user as a bot and kill their session unintentionally.
+This module uses both a regex as well as a counter on the number of writes against the session to determine the session lifetime.

 ## Using with [Cm_Cache_Backend_Redis](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) ##